aappddeevv/scalajs-reaction/README.md

 React 16.8+, the one with hooks, is required.
 Some experimental APIs are supported so you may want to use the latest experimental release.

-There are many modules available as most of the focus has been on bindings.
+There are many modules available as most of the focus has been on hand-crafted bindings in order to improve ergonomics.
 All of these libraries use the group name `ttg`:

 * apollo
 * bootstrap
 * dataloader
-* data-validation
+* data-validation (applicative data validation)
 * express
 * fabric
 * fabric-experiments